asapper/Capstone-Senior-Project/Markdown/docs/setup.md

 ## Building the mobile app

-Navigate to the project root directory and run `./build_mobile_app.sh`.
+To build the latest version of the mobile app based on the website, navigate to the project root directory and run `./build_mobile_app.sh`.

 ## Running the mobile app
 ### On a computer